thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 With the definition above, the couple (`s`, `TypeScript`) is a code snippet, even if it's not a valid TypeScript code.

 Why do we need to have a so large definition of a *code snippet* ?
 Because we want to know what time will need a developer to understand some code, valid or not.
 When he will try to debug a TypeScript file, a developer can find a character which is not admitted by this language (and which will cause a syntax error).

 > **Definition**
 >
+> A ***separator*** is an invisible character.
+Tha characters which are not separators are called the ***visible characters***.

+For example, whitespaces, tabulations and line breaks are separators.

+**Remark**

+The separators are usually not included in the formal language itself.

+> **Proposition**
+>
+> The cognitive complexity of a separator may be null or non-null.

+**Demonstration**

+* *May be null:*

+In Javascript, a whitespace at the end of a line of code is not visible and has no effect on the behavior due to the code snippet.
+Consequently, the developer will not need it to understand the code snippet.
+Thus, the cognitive complexity of this whitespace is equal to 0.

+* *May be non-null:*

+The tabulations are visually not distinguishable with a set of whitespaces (usually 2 or 4), but may be interpreted differently by a compiler or a browser, for example.
+Consequently, a developer may need some time to find a bug relative to a confusion between tabulations and whitespaces.
+In other words, he will need some time to understand the code snippet, which means that the cognitive complexity of whitespaces and tabulations may be strictly higher than zero.

+> **Definition**
+>
+> A ***string*** is an ordered set of visible characters of a given code snippet.

+> **Definition**
+>